Panasonic GM1 Comparison Review

 The Panasonic Lumix DMC-GM1 is a mirrorless interchangeable lens camera that was revealed to the public in October 2013 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GM1 has a Camera Elo of 1756.
+Is the Panasonic GM1 a good camera?
+The GM1 has a Camera Elo of 1762.
 This rating puts the GM1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GM1 also falls below average. – Well, the Panasonic GM1 is more than 5 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (Four Thirds cameras), the GM1 also ranks below average. – Well, the Panasonic GM1 is more than 5 years old, and there have been many other good digital cameras released since 2013.

 |Mirrorless system camera|